Valentin271/deadlinkrs/README.md

 isn't exactly easy.
 Definetly could be done, but not easy and it would take some time.

-So I wanted speed with Javascript / Python like high level utilities more or less our of the box.
+So I wanted speed with Javascript / Python like high level utilities more or less out of the box.
 What better choice than **Rust**.